rjorgenson/geeklet-scripts/README.md

-    -t, --colordate                  Use color to mark the date (01, 02, 03) -d, --colorday                   Use color to mark the day (Mo, Tu, We) -S, --noseparator                Do not output the separator line between days and dates -H, --html                       Output HTML color codes instead of shell for use with Ubersicht -h, --help                       Displays this help dialogue
+    -t, --colordate                  Use color to mark the date (01, 02, 03) -d, --colorday                   Use color to mark the day (Mo, Tu, We) -S, --noseparator                Do not output the separator line between days and dates -H, --html                       Output HTML color codes instead of shell for use with Ubersicht - requires HTMLEntities gem
+    -h, --help                       Displays this help dialogue
 ```